Logistic Regression in R – A Detailed Guide for Beginners!

 In this tutorial, we will learn about the concept of logistic regression in R along with its syntax and parameters.
 We will also build a logistic regression model and explore its derivation, performance and applications.

-Logistic regression is a method for fitting a regression curve, y = f(x) when y is a categorical variable.
+In logistic regression, we fit a regression curve, y = f(x) where y represents a categorical variable.
 This model is used to predict that y has given a set of predictors x.
-Hence, if the predictors can be continuous, categorical or a mix of both.
+Hence, the predictors can be continuous, categorical or a mix of both.

 It is a classification algorithm which comes under nonlinear regression.
-We use it to predict a binary outcome (1 / 0, Yes / No, True / False) given a set of independent variables.
-Moreover, it helps to represent binary / categorical outcome, we use dummy variables.
+We use it to predict a binary outcome (1/ 0, Yes/ No, True/ False) given as a set of independent variables.
+Moreover, it helps to represent binary/categorical outcome by using dummy variables.

 It is a regression model in which the response variable has categorical values such as True/False or 0/1.
-Thus, it actually measures the probability of a binary response.
+Therefore, we are able to measure the probability of the binary response.

 y = 1/(1+e^-(a+b1x1+b2x2+b3x3+…))